search icon

 In some cases, elements such as an artistic logo or advertising copy may be covered by both trademark and copyright law.

 Copyrights are inherent with the work, but can be registered with the U.S. Copyright Office.
 Individual works are protected for the life of the author, plus 70 years.
-Works created anonymously or for hire are protected for 95 years post-publication, or 125 years post-creation, whichever is shorter.
-Trademarks, on the other hand, may last forever as long as the mark remains in use in commerce and is renewed in a timely manner.
+Works created anonymously or for hire are protected for 95 years post-publication, or 120 years post-creation, whichever is shorter.
+(These are for works created after January 1, 1978; see the U.S. Copyright Office website for laws regarding works created prior to that.)
+Trademarks, on the other hand, may last forever as long as the mark remains in use in commerce and the is renewed in a timely manner.

 Patents